gilcu3/discretelog/README.md

 can be achieved
 - Several parts can be trivially made parallel
 - For the moment documentation is missing
-- The library should either fail gracefully or continue computing indefinitly in case of big inputs.
+- The library should either fail gracefully or continue computing indefinitely in case of big inputs.
 At the moment it simply crashes

 ### Discrete log algorithms implemented